-The residential sector had a particularly positive February with £1.7 billion contracts awarded, an increase of 13.1% on January.
+The residential construction sector had a particularly positive February with £1.7 billion contracts awarded, which is an increase of 13.1% compared to January.
 Residential unit numbers also increased – up by 5.4% on January at 9,850 units.
 Following the residential sector in terms of contracts awarded was infrastructure with a 13.9% share and education with a 12.3% share.

 The latest edition of the Economic & Construction Market Review from industry analysts Barbour ABI highlights levels of construction contract values awarded across Great Britain.
 This month it shows the total value of construction contracts awarded in February 2019 was £5.4 billion which is a 0.5% decrease on January, but 10.6% higher than February 2018.